The Best Spots to Drink in Charlotte Right Now

 Known for cocktails and food with unique flavor pairings such as watermelon and Asian glazed pork belly, Soul is a perfect spot for a date night or night out with friends.
 Cozy couches, thumping beats, and a dimly lit setting will have you craving a custom cocktail like the Barbados Slim (Mt.
 Gay Black barrel rum, Cynar, Demerara, and Angostura bitters – stirred).

-Dot Dot Dot was easily the most anticipated opening of 2017.
-Stefan Huebner, one of the OGs of the Charlotte beverage scene, has created a thoughtful and unique cocktail program.
-For something different, order the Lily Wants a Pony (Tito’s vodka, riesling, rosemary, fresh lime juice) or the Good to Be King (Early Times 354 bourbon, Bonal Gentiane Quina, house-blend sweet vermouth, black walnut bitters).
-Word to the wise: to get in you have to pay a one-time membership fee.
+Stefan Huebner, one of the OGs of the Charlotte beverage scene, and his team continue to create a thoughtful and unique cocktail program.
+The drinks menu changes regularly, but some of the standouts have been Lily Wants a Pony (Tito’s, Riesling, rosemary, fresh lime juice) or the Good to Be King (Early Times 354 bourbon, Bonal Gentiane Quina, house-blend sweet vermouth, black walnut bitters).
+And just like their cocktails, their food options are delicious -- consisting namely of charcuterie, small plates, and pastas.

 Glasses of whiskey and throwback tunes